Fire and rescue services

 Always travel on your Australian passport.

-If you're a dual national, you may need to complete national service in Tunisia.
+If you're a dual national, you may need to complete national service.

 Check with the Embassy or Consulate of Tunisia before you travel.